JanssenProject/jans/docs/cedarling/patterns/annotation-challenge.md

 use std::collections::BTreeSet;

 // Server-issued records only, already filtered to this action and resource and to
-// records whose @challenge_ttl has not expired.
+// records whose @challenge_ttl_seconds has not expired.
 Never the raw client context. let mut completed: BTreeSet<String> = session.valid_challenges_for(&document, Action::Read);

 for attempt in 0..2 {